1ForeverHD/TopbarPlus/docs/api/icon.md

 ```lua
 icon:setProperty(propertyName, value)
 ```
-An alternative way of doing ``zone[propertyName] = value``.
+An alternative way of doing ``icon.propertyName = value``.
 This enables the easy-configuration of icon properties within chained methods.

 ----
 #### select